Smeltie/Hyperion/README.md

 - [CGTraders Hyperion](https://www.cgtrader.com/free-3d-print-models/hobby-diy/electronics/hyperion-case-for-diy-slimevr)
 - [SmeltieVR YouTube](https://www.youtube.com/channel/UC4MEm3i0WxIGPyM8YBV9SSQ)
 - [SlimeVR Discord](https://discord.gg/SlimeVR)

+## Contributors
+I want to put out a sincere thank you to all the people that have helped and tested/measured out various items for this project.
+Thank you: Pjesek, Dinnerbone, Don, Sythe, CalliePepper and Lemming.

 ## Contact
 If you experience any problems with your Hyperion or have any questions/suggestions?